4d/docs/website/translated_docs/es/Concepts/methods.md

 - Facilitate changes to your methods
 - Modularize your code

-For example, let’s say you have a database of customers.
-As you customize the database, you find that there are some tasks that you perform repeatedly, such as finding a customer and modifying his or her record.
+For example, let’s say you have a project of customers.
+As you customize the project, you find that there are some tasks that you perform repeatedly, such as finding a customer and modifying his or her record.
 The code to do this might look like this:

 ```4d
   // Look for a customer